My Journey with Rheumatoid Arthritis Medicine

 It was difficult, but I finally changed RA specialists, hoping to try a different RA treatment.
 The next RA medicine I tried was Enbrel.
 I began to use Enbrel about the time that my RA blog went live.
 Some of that story is on this site.

 There were two weeks between the Enbrel and the Humira due to a kidney infection.
-I so appreciated that opportunity to learn a lot about how much the RA medicines were helping me.
+I so appreciated that opportunity to learn a lot about how much the RA medicines were helping me with fatigue.
 A few days without the medicine and I had could barely move do to RA fatigue.
-Of course, there was also more pain and fever.
+I think there was also more pain and fever.

-Enbrel did not help me as much as Humira had.
-It may have improved my RA joint symptoms about 30 to 40 percent.
-It almost suppressed my fever and fatigue, as Humira had.
+Enbrel did not help me as much as Humira had at first.
+It may have improved my RA joint symptoms about 20-30 percent.
 I had increasingly severe injection site reactions, but the RA doctor did not mind, so neither did I.

 After about four months, I developed hives.
 I was treated by a dermatologist several times to no avail.
 The RA specialist did not want to try a different RA treatment, but I wondered if another rheumatologist would give another opinion.